rgreinho/tfe-cli/README.md

 * `TFE_ORG`: Terraform Enterprise organization
 * `TFE_LOG_LEVEL`: Logging level (valid values are `debug`, `info`, `warn`, `error`, `fatal`, `panic`)
+* `TFE_ADDRESS`: Terraform Enterprise API address
+* `TFE_BASEPATH`: Base path on which the Terraform Enterprise API is served.

-These values can also be specified on the command line.
+Some of these values can also be specified on the command line.
 In this case, the environment variables are ignored.

 ## Management commands